PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 17:30:02
+Last updated: 2024-04-02 17:30:36
-Random Quote: Love isn't something you find.
-Love is something that finds you. - Loretta Young
+Random Quote: The trouble with most people is that they think with their hopes or fears or wishes rather than with their minds. - Will Durant